August 8, 2019

 Having a structured plan, schedule, and project objectives will help you to meet deadlines and finish on time.
 Be as thorough as possible with your project management in order to successfully complete your job and avoid unexpected issues.
 Without a plan, you may have to fix issues down the road or repaint over a mistake.

 Teamwork is key during the construction and building process as well as any painting job a commercial painting contractor may have.
 From planners, architects, engineering designers to constructors, painters, construction managers, fabricators, material suppliers, financial analysts and human resources.
 There are so many moving pieces and team members involved in the construction, painting and building process.

 Different stages of the building or painting life cycle will need different types of materials.
 It’s important to plan out all materials needed in all of these stages to stay within the designated budget.

 This means protecting existing/finished surfaces, building necessary structures, etc. as part of the construction planning.
 Trimaco offers a full line of jobsite preparation products to help you get your job done with ease through all construction phases.

 After completing these pre-construction tips, you’ll want to share them with the construction project manager and building owners to keep them informed and up to date with the project and plan, assuring that all the construction team and people involved in the job are cared for.

-After going through the appropriate steps to plan and prepare, it’s time for execution.
-You’ll have peace of mind that the construction project will be done correctly and you will be prepared for any unexpected issues that come your way.
+Once the appropriate steps to plan and prepare have been taken, it’s time for execution.
+You’ll have peace of mind that the construction project will be done correctly and you will be prepared for any unexpected issues that come your way on the job site.